Promoting Inclusive Sessions

 • Allow space for reflection & peer learning

-• Activities should not include touching or revealing personal trauma information
+• Activities should not include touching or revealing personal trauma information.
+If they do, provide a content warning

 • Provide tangible tools or strategies that go beyond your case study, community, population, etc.